 All of our veterinarians have been active in local, state, and national professional organizations, including the Dallas County Veterinary Medical Association, American Veterinary Medical Association, and American Animal Hospital Association.
 Our doctors feel that participation in organized veterinary medicine is an important responsibility and have all strived to participate as committee members or officers when possible.
 We also believe strongly in community involvement; our doctors participate in educational programs at local schools and colleges and are involved with many local charity events for pets and animals in the Rowlett, Rockwall, Garland, Mesquite, and Heath communities.

 Dr. Kimberly Ann Downes, DVM

 Dr. Downes joined the practice in 1990 and became a partner in 1994.
 She is a 1989 graduate of Texas A&M University.
 She has extensive training and interest in Veterinary dentistry.
 Other interests include all aspects of feline medicine, oncology (cancer) and endocrinology.
 Dr. Downes is a Fear Free Certified Professional

 Dr. Downes and her husband have one son.
 Their extended family includes a cat named "Spencer," "Maggie" the terrier/Lhasa mix, and "Stone" the career-change Guide Dog for the Blind.
-They are also raising their third dog, "Etcher" for Guide Dogs for the Blind with hopes of him one day becoming a guide dog.
+They are also raising their fourth dog, "Ravi" for Guide Dogs for the Blind with hopes of him one day becoming a guide dog.